Skip to content

 Rugs and carpets can get incredibly dirty, especially if clients and their guests wear shoes indoors.
 Regular cleaning every 6–12 months can keep carpets in good condition.

-Cleaning a 5×8 rug costs about $180, with some rug types and sizes being far more expensive.
-If you clean one rug a day, five days a week, you could earn $45,000 a year.
-The more rugs you clean, the more you’ll make.
+Cleaning a 5×8 rug costs about $175, with some rug types and sizes being far more expensive.
+If you clean one rug a day, five days a week, you could earn over $45,000 a year.
+The more rugs you clean (and the bigger they are), the more you’ll make.

 12. Floor cleaning

-Hardwood, tile, stone, and other surfaces need thorough cleaning every 6–12 months to ensure they look their best.
-This can be included in standard deep cleaning services, or offered as a separate service.
+Hardwood, tile, stone, and other surfaces need thorough cleaning every 6–12 months to keep them looking their best.
+This can be included in standard deep cleaning services or offered as a separate service.

 You can offer floor sweeping and mopping, hardwood polishing, tile grout cleaning, floor waxing, and even cement sealing to maintain your clients’ floors.